subikshats2025-stud/smart-peace-lily/README.md

 | Soil Moisture | 0 % | DRY |
 | Overall Status | — | NEEDS_ATTENTION |

-The system correctly identified dry soil and excessive light, generated the required actions and successfully published sensor and status information through MQTT.
-The custom moisture-imbalance condition and soil-moisture trend analysis were also implemented and tested.
+The system identified dry soil and excessive light, generated appropriate recommendations and successfully published sensor and status information through MQTT.
+The custom moisture conditions and improvement detection were also tested.
 ## 9. Circuit and Output Screenshots

 ![Circuit Layout](circuit.png)